realguystuff/quickfunc/README.md

 ## How to use quickfunc

-First things first, we must know how to use these functions.
-Currently, there are three functions, and we will know how to use them.
+The tutorial below refers to the functions, so that you'll know how to use them.
+If you are getting an error, please refer back to this page.

 ### randomArray();